MetaSys-LISBP/PhysioFit/docs/models.rst

 .. note:: If your model does not contain fixed parameters, you must still initialize the attribute as None.
 This is
           considered good practice.

-We can now try testing that our model can be initialized properly.
-We shall use the block at the end of the file for testing purposes.
+We can now try testing that the model can be initialized properly.
+Use the block at the end of the file for testing purposes.
 Here is an example of how you can test the model::

     if __name__ == "__main__":